ethereum-optimism/optimism/packages/contracts-bedrock/test/invariants/OptimismSuperchainERC20/PROPERTIES.md

 # Supertoken advanced testing

+## Note

+This campaign will need to be updated the redesign `OptimismSuperchainERC20` redesign.
+Please delete this comment once the update is done.

 ## Milestones

 The supertoken ecosystem consists of not just the supertoken contract, but the required changes to other contracts for liquidity to reach the former.